-What do visitors do when they land on your website?
+What are the challenges and barriers your visitors experience when they land on your website?

 - Do they get confused?